 Yes but the charred flavor will not be there.

-BAKED Mini Churro Bites w/ Quick Chocolate Sauce- These mini churros would pair perfectly with this dish.
+BAKED Mini Churro Bites w/ Quick Chocolate Sauce- for dessert!

 Other Mexican Inspired appetizers you might like:

 - 8 oz.
 Monterey Jack cheese, freshly shredded